ku9nov/docker-compose-ztd-plugin/README.md

 By default, the project registry is stored at `~/.ztd/registry/projects.json` for the user running the command.
 You can override this via `ZTD_REGISTRY_PATH`.

+Important: auto-cleanup is user-scoped.
+Registry entries are isolated per OS user, so if different users run `docker ztd` for different projects, each user needs their own systemd service and timer.

 Example service unit (`/etc/systemd/system/ztd-auto-cleanup.service`):

 ```ini